sashacsy/arca-docs/docs/how-to/batch-operations/getting-started.md

 # Getting Started

+!!! warning "Pro Tip"
-** Pro tip: If your local IT department is able to, have them install Islandora Workbench for you. **
+    If your local IT department is able to, have them install Islandora Workbench for you.

 Islandora Workbench is a command-line tool.
 While prior experience working on the command-line would be helpful, the commands and workflow for using Workbench are not prohibitively complicated; the documentation and templates provided by the Arca Office should be sufficient to support you in completing basic tasks.